Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Proposed Method

 \subsection{Conditional sampling}

-Instead of filling up occluded regions with a uniform value, conditional sampling~\cite{conditional} introduced the calculation method of replaced values $v$ of occluded regions to OSA.
+Conditional sampling~\cite{conditional} provides a more stable analysis by using a statistically sound method to rigorously measure the prediction changes when certain elements of the input are removed.
+The prediction changes may make no sense in some cases if the elements are naively replaced with a uniform value.
+Instead of filling up occluded regions with such a uniform value, conditional sampling introduced the calculation method of more appropriate replaced values $v$ of occluded regions to OSA.
 The replaced value is randomly sampled from the normal distribution, whose parameters are estimated from patches around the occluded region.

-In the conditional sampling, it first extracts patches $\{\hat{\bm{\mathrm{x}}}_i^j\}$ from around an anchor point $p_i$, where each patch includes the pixel indicated by the $p_i$, and its size is same as the occluded regions.
+In the conditional sampling, it first extracts patches $\{\hat{\bm{\mathrm{x}}}_i^j\}$ from around an anchor point $p_i$, where each patch includes the pixel at the $p_i$, and its size is same as the occluded regions.
 Then, the mean $\mu$ and variance $\Sigma$ are calculated from the patches without original occlusion patch.
-A replaced value is randomly sampled from ${\cal N}(\mu, \Sigma)$.
+A replaced value $v$ is randomly sampled from ${\cal N}(\mu, \Sigma)$.
 A visualization map is obtained by using an average output score with multiple randomly sampled values.
-An average score can be written as $\sum_{v_i}q(v_i|\mu,\Sigma)f(x')$, where $q(v_i|\mu,\Sigma)$ is the probability density function, $x'$ is the occluded input with a replaced value $v_i$, and $f$ is a neural network.
+An average score can be written as $\sum_{v_i}q(v_i|\mu,\Sigma)f(x')$, where $q(v_i|\mu,\Sigma)$ is the probability density function, $x'$ is the occluded input with a replaced value $v_i \in \mathbb{R}^{h \times w}$, and $f$ is a neural network.

-Conditional sampling make sensitivity analysis more stable~\cite{conditional}.
-However, if this process is applied to the proposed method directly, the computational cost dramatically increases, as the number of inference of a network increases in proportion to the number of random sampling.
-Thus, we reduce the computational cost by approximating the inference of the network.